AdminUmesh/Dev-Notes/PHP/OOPS in PHP.md

 3. Easier to debug
 4. Securely protects sensitive information through encapsulation

 **What are Classes and Object?**

 Class is a template for objects, and an object is an instance of a class.

 - A class is defined by using the class keyword, followed by curly braces.
 - Objects of a class are created using the new keyword.

 **Benifits of class**

 A class is used to bind data as well as methods together as a single unit.

 ## $this Keyword
 The $this keyword refers to the current object, and is only available inside methods.

 ## instanceof
-You can use the instanceof keyword to check if an object belongs to a specific class <?php
+You can use the instanceof keyword to check if an object belongs to a specific class.

 https://www.w3schools.com/php/php_oop_classes_objects.asp